gergang/tn5250j_8.0.0_Snapshot_mod/README.md

 This modified tn5250j is based on version 8.0.0 Snapshot @ https://github.com/tn5250j/tn5250j/
-There was a need for a slightly changed version to better interact with a calling program.

-ConnectDialog: Dialog & connections scrollpane made resizable, checkbox added to connections panel to overwrite encryption setting, cancel & window closing event now properly shut down the JVM when no session exists.
-My5250: Code cleaned up, shutdown logic changed to avoid buffer overflow error when closing/reopening sessions.
-Small changes in  Gui5250Frame, GlobalConfigure, EmulatorActionEvent, GUIViewInterface to make certain elements accessible from outside.

 tn5250j08mod.zip contains the runnable jar file.

+This modification was done a tn5250j version was needed to better interact with a calling program.
-Changes werde done to the following files:
+Changes were done to the following files:

 ConnectDialog
  - Dialog & connections scrollpane are now resizable